SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 ## Elixir Encourages Efficient and Eloquent Code
 By using Elixir's pattern matching against our list of numbers, we were able to write efficient code that avoided the time complexity of expensive nested iterations.

-By using that same pattern matching feature, paired with guard clauses and recursion, we were able to implement complex logic and control flow in a way that is 🧼 clean 🧼 and 🗣 eloquent 🗣.
+By using that same pattern matching feature, paired with guard clauses and recursion, we were able to implement control flow in a way that is 🧼 clean 🧼 and 🗣 eloquent 🗣.
 The code speaks for itself by being readable and easy to reason about.
 No messy, nested `if` conditions to deal with.

 This Advent of Code challenge really shows off some of Elixir's simplest, but most powerful features.